James Wood

 James Wood Bio

 James Irvin Wood (born September 17, 2002) is an American professional baseball outfielder for the Washington Nationals of Major League Baseball (MLB).
-He made his MLB debut in 2024 and was named to his first All-Star game in 2025.
+A tall, athletic left-handed hitter, he made his MLB debut in 2024 and quickly established himself as one of the most exciting young outfielders in the league.
+He was selected to his first All-Star Game in 2025.

 Early Life and Background